appirio-tech/react-components/README.md

   - Please use ES2015 syntax whenever possible
   - Specific rules are enforced via `.eslintrc.json`

-## Using React Components in your app
+## Using the react-components repository in your app

 ## Install